-The Outstanding Research Award highlights outstanding student research conducted by postgraduate student members of SASP.
-Three awards will be given out: First Place award ($500) and two Runner-Up awards ($250 each).
-Our Judging panel will select up to 6 student finalists to present their research in a special stream at the annual SASP conference.
+The Outstanding Postgraduate Research Award highlights outstanding student research conducted by postgraduate student members of SASP.
+This year, up to three awards will be given out: one First Place award ($500) and up to two Runner-Up awards ($250 each).
+The selection panel will select up to six student finalists to present their research at a special SASP webinar on Wednesday 30th June 2021.

-1. Enrolled in a postgraduate program at time of submission
+1. Be enrolled in a postgraduate program at time of submission

 2. Be a student member of SASP

-3. Be available to present their research at the SASP conference
+3. Be available to present their research on Wednesday 30th June 2021

 How to apply